Chacha Bar

 Highlights

-- Step into a nostalgic atmosphere inspired by 1980s-90s Tokyo, creating a unique escape in Adelaide's CBD.
+- Step into a nostalgic atmosphere inspired by 1980s-90s Tokyo Kissaten, offering a unique escape in Adelaide.

-- Savour a curated selection of traditional Japanese teas, enhancing your relaxation with each sip.
+- Savour a thoughtfully curated selection of traditional Japanese teas, perfect for relaxation amid the city's hustle.

 Step into a Slice of Tokyo Nostalgia at CHACHA